prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 ## Program the fundamental laws.

 In layman's terms, the answer of "what is simulation?" can be conveyed as, design some finite set of fundamental laws, and let it run on it's own.
+This connects to the <a href="https://prashantkikani.com/blog/god" target="_blank">question of God</a> and higher powers.
 It will evolve on its own.

 Our universe runs on some <b>finite</b> fundamental rules or laws of physics and chemistry.
 Everything there exists, follows these fundamental rules(like Gravity, Electromagnetic force, nuclear force and wave theory) of Thermodynamics, Electromagnetism, Quantum mechanics, Radiation etc. fields.

 If the universe is governed by these "finite" laws, couldn't a powerful enough computer or machine simulate it exactly?
 Like, start everything from scratch(like the Big bang) and <b>let it run on it's own</b>, meaning let them interact with each other, abiding by the fundamental rules.

 Every particle will interact with each other, abiding by those fundamental laws, and create something out of them.
 Everything we see is created from the interaction of those particles.
 Like it created us.
-If we think, 13.6 billion years ago, the Big Bang happened and [at that time there was nothing but Hydrogen and Helium in the whole universe](https://home.cern/science/physics/early-universe).
+If we think, 13.6 billion years ago, the <a href="https://prashantkikani.com/blog/impossible-human" target="_blank">Big Bang</a> happened and [at that time there was nothing but Hydrogen and Helium in the whole universe](https://home.cern/science/physics/early-universe).

 Heavier atoms such as Carbon, Oxygen and Iron, have since been continuously produced in the hearts of stars and catapulted throughout the universe in spectacular stellar explosions called supernovae.
 Everything we see, including our body and mind, is created from those particles.